 Securitization transactions generally involve VIEs.
 Primarily as a result of its secondary market-making activities, the Company owned additional securities issued by securitization SPEs for which the maximum exposure to loss is less than specific thresholds.
-These additional securities totaled \$2,332 at June 30, 2013.
-These securities were either retained in connection with transfers of assets by the Company or acquired in connection with secondary market-making activities.
-Securities issued by securitization SPEs consist of \$692 of securities backed primarily by residential mortgage loans, \$373 of securities backed by U.S. agency collateralized mortgage obligations, \$478 of securities backed by commercial mortgage loans, \$376 of securities backed by collateralized debt obligations or collateralized loan obligations and \$413 backed by other consumer loans, such as credit card receivables, automobile loans and student loans.
+These additional securities totaled \$3,353 at June 30, 2015.
+These securities were either retained in connection with transfers of assets by the Company, or acquired in connection with secondary market-making activities.
+These securities consisted of securities backed by residential mortgage loans, commercial mortgage loans or other consumer loans, such as credit card receivables, automobile loans and student loans, and CDOs or CLOs.
 The Company's primary risk exposure is to the securities issued by the SPE owned by the Company, with the risk highest on the most subordinate class of beneficial interests.
-These securities generally are included in Financial instruments owned-Corporate and other debt and are measured at fair value.
+These securities generally are included in Financial instruments owned-Corporate and other debt and are measured at fair value (see Note 4).
 The Company does not provide additional support in these transactions through contractual facilities, such as liquidity facilities, guarantees, or similar derivatives.
 The Company's maximum exposure to loss generally equals the fair value of the securities owned.

-The Company's transactions with VIEs primarily includes securitizations, municipal tender option bond trusts, credit protection purchased through CLNs, and collateralized loan and debt obligations.
+The Company's transactions with VIEs primarily includes securitizations, municipal tender option bond trusts, credit protection purchased by affiliates through CLNs, and collateralized loan and debt obligations.
 Such activities are further described below.